edgedb/edgedb/docs/cli/edgedb.rst

     Turn on tab-separated output mode for the queries.
 This only works with shallow (without nested shapes) object shapes.

+:cli:synopsis:`-V, --version`
+    Print version.

+:cli:synopsis:`-c <query>`
+    Execute a query instead of starting REPL (alias to ``edgedb query``)

 :cli:synopsis:`-I <name>, --instance=<name>`
-    Specifies the named instance to connect too.
+    Specifies the named instance to connect to.
 The actual connection parameters are stored in ``$HOME/.edgedb/credentials`` and are usually created by ``edgedb server init`` or similar commands.

+    This option overrides host and port.

+:cli:synopsis:`-d <dbname>, --database=<dbname>`
+    Specifies the name of the database to connect to.
+Default to the value of the ``EDGEDB_DATABASE`` environment variable, or, if not set, to the calculated value of :cli:synopsis:`<username>`.

+:cli:synopsis:`--dsn=<dsn>`
+    Specifies the DSN for EdgeDB to connect to.

+    This option overrides all other options except password.

 :cli:synopsis:`-H <hostname>, --host=<hostname>`
     Specifies the host name of the machine on which the server is running.